microsoft/BotBuilder-Samples/experimental/language-generation/csharp_dotnetcore/13.core-bot/README.md

 ### Create a LUIS Application to enable language understanding
 LUIS language model setup, training, and application configuration steps can be found [here][7].

+You can simply import the FlightBooking.json model found under CognitiveModels folder, train & publish the model in the LUIS portal and add your keys and appID to appsettings.json.

 ## To try this sample
 - In a terminal, navigate to `13.core-bot`